 If you’re ready for a scare – at Halloween or year round – then one of these seven best ghost tours in Sydney will be sure to provide you with the fright that you need.

 Forget ghost storytelling around the campfire and even those horror films that are just a total bore; if you want to be truly scared, you’ve come to the right place.

 Get ready to be so scared that your heart bangs against your ribcage, where beads of sweat trickle down your pulsating temples, where your eyes dart around, anticipating?

 And, to help you on your journey in search of a fright sight, we’ve found the seven best ghost tours in Sydney that are well worth the scare!

 Do you dare to enter?

-Fancy a weekend away?
-Head to Maitland Gaol for their monthly ‘Ghost Hunting 101’ tour.
+Despite its location, Maitland Gaol is titled as one of the best ghost tours in Australia.
+So, if you fancy a weekend away, head to Maitland Gaol for their monthly Ghost Hunting 101 tour.
 Learn the basics of ghost hunting, discover the creepy stories of inmates and officers, then go out on a limb and explore the site for yourself.
-Get the feel of a gaol that was a top spot to send unruly inmates.
+Get the feel of one of Australia’s most notorious gaol’s that was a top spot to send unruly inmates.

 Looking for more creepily good things to do in Sydney?
 Check out the best activities we recommend for Halloween, or even check out this spooky option at the film festival.
 Alternatively, if you’re looking for something a little lighter, why not try one of these other unique activities in the city.